yereverluvinunclebert/Panzer-Storage-Gauge-VB6/README.md

  * CCRSlider.ocx

  This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Panzer CPU Gauge Gauge.RES.
+The program reference to this OCX is contained within the supplied resource file Panzer Storage Gauge Gauge.RES.
 It is compiled into the binary.

  * OLEGuids.tlb